bbc/vc2_conformance/docs/source/user_guide/generating_test_cases.rst

     specified by the ``base_video_format``.

 ``color_primaries_index``, ``color_matrix_index`` and ``transfer_function_index``
-    Integers or ``default``.
+    Integers, aliases or ``default``.
 Colour specification options (see section (11.4.10)).
 If ``default``, uses the mode specified by the ``base_video_format``.

+    The following aliases may be used in place of an integer for additional readability.

+    .. enum-value-table:: vc2_data_tables.PresetColorPrimaries
+        :value-heading: Color Primaries Index
+        :name-heading: Alias

+    .. enum-value-table:: vc2_data_tables.PresetColorMatrices
+        :value-heading: Color Matrix Index
+        :name-heading: Alias

+    .. enum-value-table:: vc2_data_tables.PresetTransferFunctions
+        :value-heading: Transfer Function Index
+        :name-heading: Alias

 ``wavelet_index`` and ``wavelet_index_ho``
-    Integers.
+    Integers or aliases.
 Wavelet transform types to use vertically and horizontally, respectively (see sections (11.4.1) and (11.4.4.1)).
 For symmetric transforms, these values must be the same.

+    The following aliases may be used in place of an integer for additional readability.

+    .. enum-value-table:: vc2_data_tables.WaveletFilters
+        :value-heading: Index
+        :name-heading: Alias

 ``dwt_depth`` and ``dwt_depth_ho``
     Integers.
 Wavelet transform depths to use for both dimensions and